Universal credit claimants express anger at DWP ‘get any job now’ policy

 Katherine, 31

-This announcement shows that unfortunately, the policymakers responsible do not have a grasp on the realities of finding work, let alone with the added complexities of finding work as a woman with a conviction.
+This announcement shows that, unfortunately, the policymakers responsible do not have a grasp on the realities of finding work, let alone on the added complexities of finding work as a woman with a conviction.

 Since my release from prison, I have been laser-focused on rebuilding my professional reputation and career.
 It took me approximately a year and a half to achieve that, and this was certainly not for lack of trying.

 I was offered numerous jobs throughout that time, but as soon as I fulfilled my legal responsibility to disclose a criminal conviction when asked, those job offers were quickly withdrawn.
-Today’s announcement places blame on the jobseeker and, for those with convictions, is just another punishment.
+[Way to Work] places blame on the jobseeker and, for those with convictions, is just another punishment.

 River Olivia Rose, 40